This post is part of a series on Terraform Drift Detection and Management: A Comprehensive Guide.

 Running terraform plan manually to check for drift works in theory, but it falls apart in practice.
 Teams forget.
 Engineers context-switch.
 And the longer drift goes undetected, the harder it becomes to untangle what changed, who changed it, and whether it was intentional.

-Scheduled detection eliminates the human factor.
-It catches drift within hours instead of weeks, surfaces changes while context is still fresh, and creates an audit trail that compliance teams actually care about.
-The difference between “we check for drift sometimes” and “we detect drift within 24 hours” is often the difference between passing and failing a SOC 2 audit — which is also why teams pair drift detection with policy-as-code enforcement to stop non-compliant changes from being applied in the first place.
+Scheduled detection takes people out of the loop.
+It catches drift within hours instead of weeks, surfaces changes while the context is still fresh, and leaves an audit trail that compliance teams actually care about.
+The gap between “we check for drift sometimes” and “we detect drift within 24 hours” is often what decides whether you pass or fail a SOC 2 audit.
+That’s also why teams pair drift detection with policy-as-code enforcement, so non-compliant changes get stopped before they’re ever applied.

 The simplest approach uses Terraform’s built-in exit codes.
 When you run terraform plan -detailed-exitcode, it returns exit code 0 for no changes, 1 for errors, and 2 for detected drift.
 You can wrap this in a script and schedule it with cron or a CI/CD pipeline.